Best Hiver Alternatives in 2026

 Missive works with any email provider and supports Gmail, Outlook, iCloud Mail, and IMAP accounts natively.
 The real-time chat alongside email threads is a feature Hiver does not have, which some teams prefer for internal coordination.

-Best for: small teams under 15 people that want to reduce per-seat cost while keeping the collaborative email model.
+Ideal for small teams under 15 people that want to reduce per-seat cost while keeping the collaborative email model.

 Frequently asked questions